scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### Start Cassandra and MySQL

 Cassandra and MySQL are already configured for the sample application, as shown in [database.properties](database.properties).
-For details about configuring the multi-storage transactions feature in ScalarDB, see [Configuration](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md#configuration).
+For details about configuring the multi-storage transactions feature in ScalarDB, see [How to configure ScalarDB to support multi-storage transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/multi-storage-transactions.md#how-to-configure-scalardb-to-support-multi-storage-transactions).

 To start Cassandra and MySQL, which are included in the Docker container for the sample application, run the following command: